Applicants must meet these requirements to enrol in this Master’s programme:

 (Note that despite what you may find on the Campus France website, you will not pay over three thousand euros of tuition fees.
 You will only have to pay between 300 and 400€.
 More details on the “fees” page.)

 Campus France uses its own calendar for the “Etudes en France” main procedure.
-For the academic year 2022/23, applications opened early October 2021 and closed on December 31st 2021.
+For the academic year 2023/24, applications opened early October 2022.
+The deadline will depend on each country, usually no later than March.
+This is the “students not already accepted” tab on your Etudes en France account.

 We will NOT be using eCandidat.
-Instead, you will apply directly to us, through this webpage (end of the page), between May 15th and June 15th 2022.
+Instead, you will apply directly to us, through this webpage (end of the page).
+Applications will be opened from April 2nd 2024 to May 15th 2024.

-In June or July 2022, you may be asked to attend an interview.
+You may be asked to attend an (online) interview.

 Scroll down to see the list of required documents for your application.